4. User Experience Design¶

 This presentation can occur in two different modes, depending on the type of device used to access the service:

-Same-device mode: when the User accesses an online digital service using the same device on which the Wallet Instance is installed;
+Same-device mode: when the User accesses an online digital service integrated with a special verification system (Web Relying Party Instance) using the same device on which the Wallet Instance is installed;

-Cross-device mode: when the User accesses a digital service using a different device from the one where the Wallet Instance is installed.
+Cross-device mode: when the User accesses a digital service integrated with a special verification system (Web Relying Party Instance) using a different device from the one where the Wallet Instance is installed.

-Below are the functional and the User Experience requirements that the Wallet Provider MUST guarantee via their Wallet Solution.
+Below are the User Experience requirements related to both methods that the Wallet Provider MUST guarantee via their Wallet Solution.

 Same-Device Mode